 This is the focal point of any village. the meeting house (or Vale ni Bose in Fijian), is where all important topics are discussed, formal ceremonies performed, and is the place to greet distinguished village guests.
 If you are lucky enough to be invited in (please don't enter without an invite, and accompanied by your hosts), then there are strict protocols.

 Villages take pride in their schools.
 No matter how small their annual budget is (and it is invariably tiny), the teachers work long and hard to get the best education possible for the children.
-Some villages are too small to have anything but the primary school, so older kids aften have to walk several miles to the next village to attend secondary school.
+Some villages are too small to have anything but the primary school, so older kids often have to walk several miles to the next village to attend secondary school.
+Boarding schools are the norm in more remote villages.

 Most Fijians are deeply religious, and all villages than can afford to build one, will have their own church.
 The predominant religion among indiginous Fijians is Methodist.
 On a Sunday, village activities revolve around the times of the church services.
 As an example, no Kava is drunk, or important village matters discussed until the afternoon service is over.